 On many occasions, brain focuses only on the information that are readily available to him, even when such information may be irrelevant to such decision.
 Another flaw is our propension to “mental accounting”, a silo-type of thinking process.
 Kahneman reviews the considerable impact of Priming which can be used to substantially orientate your decision making process.

 This booked helped me to reframe my vision of how my personal feelings have a direct impact on choices that I consider rational (investments) and give me ground to develop stronger decision making process.

 - Your brain is a two gear engine which performs two singularly different functions: the first one is always on and deals with automatic tasks while the second needs a bit of work to engage and enables you to built up more refine analysis

-- Humans are not always rational beings (Econs).
+- Humans are always rational beings (Econs).
 Difficulty to engage System 2, the thinking part of the brain, leads to irrational choices under many circumstances.
 Yet, slower thinking is almost systematically available if we make the conscious effort

 - Experience and memory are significantly different processes.
 Ultimately memory appears indifferent to the notion of time and favors highlights (peaks).
 This has a profound impact on our life choices

 Bridging the implementation gap

 - Whenever assessing a situation, add a simple step.
 Ask yourself “what is it that I don’t know?”
 Don’t fall into the focusing illusion that leaves you to consider only the readily available information – (For your brain, “What You See Is All There Is”)